 Boundary-Line is inert data and does not include software for data manipulation.
 To fully exploit Boundary-Line it is necessary to use appropriate application software.
-There are many proprietary systems available and Ordnance Survey publishes a list of GIS, computer-aided design (CAD) and digital mapping system suppliers who have independently confirmed their software can import Ordnance Survey NTF format data.
+There are many proprietary systems available and Ordnance Survey publishes a list of GIS, computer-aided design (CAD) and digital mapping system suppliers who have independently confirmed their software can import Ordnance Survey National Transfer Format (NTF) data.